KSAH-42/VideoProvider/README.md

 You must have the administrator privilege to allow visual studio to perform a COM registration of the dll when you want to compile the project.
 Please note also, that The COM registration of the VideoProvider.dll can be done manually using regsvr32 command.

 The second thing is purely hardware.
 On windows, you can't have two applications that used at the same time your web camera.
 The access of your web camera is controlled by the operating system.
 And Windows can deny the access of the web cam, if there is an another application that used the camera.
-So make sure that any application on any windows account is actually using the web camera.
+So make sure that any application on any windows accounts is not actually using the web camera.

 # What is actually completed ?